Price Disclosure

 Reforms under the New Strategic Agreements

-Amendments made by the National Health Amendment (Enhancing the Pharmaceutical Benefits Scheme) Act 2021 (Cth) (Amendment Act) and the National Health (Pharmaceutical Benefits) Amendment (2021 Measures No. 1) Regulations 2021 (Cth) (Amendment Regulations) give effect to the comitments in the Strategic Agreements with the medicines industry (2022-2027).
+Amendments made by the National Health Amendment (Enhancing the Pharmaceutical Benefits Scheme) Act 2021 (Cth) (Amendment Act) and the National Health (Pharmaceutical Benefits) Amendment (2021 Measures No. 1) Regulations 2021 (Cth) (Amendment Regulations) give effect to the commitments in the Strategic Agreements with the medicines industry (2022-2027).
 The legislative amendments take effect from 1 July 2022 and include the following changes to price disclosure:

 • Introduction of floor prices for designated brands – see ‘Designated Brands’ and ‘floor price protections’ below.